Vbatocanin/dynamic_programming/dp.md

-### Short lookback concerning Levenshtein distance
+### Short Description of Levenshtein Distance

-Another very good example of using dynamic programming is edit distance or Levenshtein distance.
+Another very good example of using dynamic programming is Edit distance or Levenshtein distance.
 Levenshtein distance for given 2 strings `A` and `B` is the number of atomic operations we need to use to transform `A` into `B`.
 Atomic operations are:

 1. character deletion
 2. character insertion